Sambhav-Sam/Sambhav-Sam/README.md

 # 👋 About Me:

 Hello there!
 I'm Sambhav Sharma, currently in the final year at Motilal Nehru National Institute of Technology (MNNIT) Allahabad, Prayagraj.
-Enthusiastic about development, particularly the art of sculpting captivating website frontends.
-I firmly believe in the transformative power of design to craft immersive user experiences.
+I am passionate about solving real-world problems through innovative technology.
+My journey in software development has allowed me to work on impactful projects and challenges.
+I’m seeking to contribute my technical expertise and passion for innovation to roles that involve building scalable, user-centric solutions while continuously learning and growing in dynamic, high-impact environments.
+Let’s connect and collaborate to create the future of technology.

 ## 🛠️ Tech Stack: